GuidanceMantras/GuidanceMantras/README.md

 - If you eat healthy food, you are healthy, if you eat unhealthy food, you are unhealthy.
 - Likewise, if you feed good knowledge and good input data, your brain perform good.
 - For bad knowledge and bad input data, your brain perform bad.

+### Mindset 2
+- You should always give some time in a day at-least 30 minutes to think about your life, your actions, your future goals,
+- You should not compare your life with other people
+- You have your won strength/individuality, focus on those things
+- You should learn to control your emotions/thoughts through mind/manasu
+- You should learn to understand things and dealing with other people such as parents, friends
+- You should know your responsibilites in your life, your goal always
+- Improve your confidence, appearances, way of talking(please do online search for help)
+- Come out of the loop that someone will help you/someone is there for you to help always.
+- Self control such as your thoughts, actions, mind and body through yoga and meditation or physical activities

 ### Mentality
 - Learn how to be tough minded